briney/abcloud/README.md

 `pip install abcloud`

-Out of the box, abcloud assumes you have an EC2 key file, named `default` and located at `~/.aws/default.pem`.
+Out of the box, `abcloud` assumes you have an EC2 key file, named `default` and located at `~/.aws/default.pem`.
 Both of these defaults can be changed at runtime, using the `--key-pair` option to pass an alternative key name and the `--identity-file` option to pass an alternate path to your keyfile.

+`abcloud` uses `boto`, which is Amazon's Python API for working with AWS.
+Once `boto` is installed (it will be installed automatically when you install `abcloud` with `pip`), you should [configure your AWS credentials](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html#shared-credentials-file).

 ## use

 `abcloud <command> <cluster_name> [options]`